2a) Honeycomb Holstein Model

 DQMC simulations are typically run from the command line as jobs on a computing cluster.
 With this in mind, the following block of code only executes if the Julia script is run from the command line, also reading in additional command line arguments.

-# Only excute if the script is run directly from the command line.
+# Only execute if the script is run directly from the command line.

 if abspath(PROGRAM_FILE) == @__FILE__